BuildAPKs/buildAPKs.github/README.md

 [This repository](https://github.com/shlibs/shlibs.sh) is a submodule for [buildAPKs](https://github.com/BuildAPKs/buildAPKs) and [SDRausty's buildAPKs](https://github.com/SDRausty/buildAPKs).

-To make Android Application Kits on smartphone, tablet and TV, copy and paste the following into [Termux](https://github.com/termux) in order to install shlibs.sh in its' proper place:
+To make Android Application Kits on smartphone, tablet and TV, copy and paste the following into [Termux](https://github.com/termux) in order to install buildAPKs.github in its' proper place:

 ```